ANAND7741/Machine-Learning/README.md

-This project is based on classification. g2
+This project is based on classification.<br>
+g2